Updated: June 2026

 Many homeowners confuse these two processes, but they operate differently and produce different outcomes for the borrower.

-In a power of sale, the lender sells the property on your behalf.
+In a power of sale, the lender sells the property to recover the debt.
 Title stays in your name until closing, and any surplus after debts and costs belongs to you.
 In a foreclosure, the lender takes full ownership through a court order and keeps everything, including equity above what you owe.

 Foreclosure is rare in Ontario.
 It costs lenders more time and money.
 Power of sale is faster, cheaper for the lender, and far more common.
 If your lender has initiated foreclosure rather than power of sale, contact a real estate lawyer immediately.